Pompano Beach station

 Pompano Beach is a Tri-Rail commuter rail station in Pompano Beach, Florida, United States.
-With 109,000 passengers in the first six months of 2011, it is the 10th-busiest Tri-Rail station.
-In 2015, the station had about 800 weekday riders.
+With 109,000 passengers in the first six months of 2011, it is the tenth-busiest station on the Tri-Rail network.
+In 2015, the station had approximately 800 weekday riders.

+Description

 The Pompano Beach station is located at Northwest Eighth Avenue and 35th Street, just southeast of the intersection of West Sample Road (SR 834) and Military Trail (SR 809).
 The station, officially opened to service January 9, 1989, offers parking.
-Pompano Beach is the last station not to be renovated to include better platform roofs, elevators and a pedestrian bridge over the tracks like most stations underwent during double tracking of the line, but is now being rebuilt from 2015 to 2016.
+Pompano Beach was the last station not to be renovated to include better platform roofs, elevators and a pedestrian bridge over the tracks like most stations underwent during double tracking of the line, but was being rebuilt from 2015 to 2016.